-As a native Floridian, I’ve listened for years to dialogue about saving the sea turtles.
-I’ve been aware of the ordinances passed to protect them but turtle life wasn’t on my radar until I spent a week’s vacation on the beach on Longboat Key.
+As a native Floridian, I’ve listened for years to the press about saving the sea turtles.
+I’ve been aware of the laws passed to protect them but turtle life wasn’t on my radar until I spent a week’s vacation at the beach on Longboat Key.
 The shore was lined with the protected nests and I became fascinated.
-A subsequent visit to Mote Marine Research Lab & Aquarium was an “Aha” experience and for the first time, I realized why people are so passionate about the subject.
+A subsequent visit to Mote Marine Research Lab & Aquarium was an “Aha” experience and for the first time, I realized why people are so passionate about the life cycle of sea turtles.
 It’s amazing how understanding brings facts and information to life.

 “We can only sense that in the deep and turbulent recesses of the sea are hidden mysteries far greater than any we have solved.”

 As a graduate of the Rainforest Business Institute, I naturally connect lessons from nature to life and business.
 The lessons from the sea turtles illuminated a life challenge I often ponder… delay.
 Whenever we have a dream that runs smack dab into difficulties and detours – we begin to wonder if we will ever see what we have hoped for.

 We are often our own worst critics and tend to judge ourselves harshly – inevitably falling short of our own expectations.
 The danger is we can get sucked into a pool of despair – thinking we will never see the fulfillment of the deepest desires of our heart.
 We look at lost years and wasted time and our frustration deepens.

 “The Lost Years” are a stage in the growth and development of sea turtles.
 They are years of learning and maturation when the turtles are not seen – so it’s easy to think they have disappeared.
 Not so.
 Young turtles literally “go with the flow” – as in drifting with ocean currents instead of swimming madly with a particular destination in mind.
 As children, we do this naturally.
 As adults, we agonize over our progress, or lack thereof, and become disillusioned.
 We lose the courage to stay the course.